 What is kugel?

 Kugel is a Yiddish word for a baked pudding or casserole and is a common dish amongst Ashkenazi Jews.
-While it’s typically made with a noodle or potato base, in our family it was always noodle.
+While it’s typically made with a noodle or potato base, in our family, it was always noodles.

-Honestly, it can be either.
-If served as the meal’s carbohydrate alongside a meat and vegetable, it is a side dish.
+Honestly, gluten-free kugel can be either.
+If served as the meal’s carbohydrate alongside a slice of meat and vegetable, it is a side dish.
 However, when presented after the meal and covered in whipped cream or with a scoop of ice cream, it is clearly a dessert.

 Four gluten-free kugel recipes amongst our list of nine Jewish kugel recipes